Skip to Main Content

 This is a paid content sponsorship with Berkeley Life.
 The author reported objectively on the research for this article.

-The information provided in this article is for educational and informational purposes only and is not intended as health or medical advice.
+The information provided in this article is for educational and informational purposes only and is not intended as health, medical, or financial advice.
 Do not use this information to diagnose or treat any health condition.
 Always consult a qualified healthcare provider regarding any questions you may have about a medical condition or health objectives.
 Read our disclaimers.

 Join the Movement

-Join The Mindset by Super Age — A newsletter designed to help you unlock your potential and live longer and healthier at any age.
+Join The Mindset by Super Age, the most-trusted newsletter designed to help you unlock your potential and live longer and healthier.